Isabella Buscemi Sunbathes In A Tiny Bright Orange Bikini

 “Literally the best post notification that I got,” read a fourth fan’s comment.

 As previously reported by The Inquisitr, Isabella also made an appearance in another popular Bang Energy model’s promotional video earlier today.
-She was shown rocking a thong bikini and frolicking with Yaslen Clemente beside a deserted pool.
+In that clip, she was rocking a thong bikini and frolicking with Yaslen Clemente beside a deserted pool.